Crusader's Cross Audiobook By James Lee Burke cover art

 Buy for $22.46

-For Dave Robicheaux, life in Louisiana is filled with haunting memories of the past.
-In Crusader's Cross, a deathbed confession from an old schoolmate resurrects a story of injustice, the murder of a young woman, and a time in Robicheaux's life he has tried to forget.
+For Dave Robicheaux, life in Louisiana is filled with haunting memories of the past—images from Vietnam, the violent streets of New Orleans, and his own troubled youth.
+In Crusader’s Cross, a deathbed confession from an old schoolmate resurrects a story of injustice, the murder of a young woman, and a time in Robicheaux’s life he has tried to forget.

 Now, decades later, Robicheaux is asking questions about Ida Durbin, and a couple of redneck deputy sheriffs make it clear that asking questions is a dangerous game.
-With a series of horrifying murders and the sudden appearance of Valentine Chalons and his sister, Robicheaux is soon involved with the murderous energies of the New Orleans underworld.
+With a series of horrifying murders and the sudden appearance of Valentine Chalons and his sister, Honoria, a disturbed and deeply alluring woman, Robicheaux is soon involved not only with the Chalons family but with the murderous energies of the New Orleans underworld.
+Also, he meets and finds himself drawn into a scandalous relationship with a remarkable Catholic nun.

-©2005 James Lee Burke (P)2005 Simon & Schuster Inc. All rights reserved.
+Brilliant, brooding, and filled with the author’s signature lyricism, Jim Burke’s latest novel is a darkly suspenseful work of literature.©2005 James Lee Burke; (P)2005 Simon & Schuster Inc. All rights reserved.
 AUDIOWORKS is an imprint of Simon & Schuster Audio Division.

-Crime Hard-Boiled Mystery Suspense Thriller & Suspense Fiction
+Crime Crime Thrillers Hard-Boiled Mystery Private Investigators Suspense Thriller & Suspense Fiction

 Compelling Mystery • Rich Characters • Authentic Southern Drawl • Vivid Descriptions • Poetic Prose • Complex Plot